BambanzaJuniorThe2nd/user-management-system/README.md

 # User Management System
-A simple user management web app built with go fiber on the backend and Vuejs on the front-end.
+A simple user management web application built with go fiber on the backend and Vuejs on the front-end.

 The app enables its users to create, update, delete, and fetch users' details.
 Two types of users are created within the system: Admin and Regular.
 Only an admin is allowed to carry out the aforementioned functionalities, however.
 Consequently, access is limited to admin users only.